What did you think an artist would pick up on from your poem?

 Poet Gretchen E. Henderson: I tried not to form expectations, so my mind wouldn’t wrap and warp around a certain scope of representation.
 I assumed that cartographic and nautical elements would play some role, given the poem’s slant of historical mapping, but Elizabeth’s rendering took my breath away.

 What inspires you in this poem?

 Artist Elizabeth Terhune: Many things.
-As a visual artist, the outrageous number of image possibilities (maps, compasses, vermillion roses, gales, webbing, tattoos, coastlines, etc.) immediately appealed to me.
+As a visual artist, the outrageous number of image possibilities (maps, compasses, vermilion roses, gales, webbing, tattoos, coastlines, etc.) immediately appealed to me.
 I also identified with the author’s attraction to the world of old books, navigational instruments, odd colors, and vocabulary.

 Did the visual artist refract any element of the poem that made you see the poem differently?